The following are instructions on how to go through the process.

 - Are you planing on buying and using Restricted-Use Pesticides?

 If all three are yes, then you are a Private applicator and need to be certified as one.
 If you are a Private applicator please contact your County Extension Office to proceed.
+You will have to purchase the training fee with materials and take the test at your county.

 2. You do not fit the above description.
 You are a Commercial applicator.
 Are you an applicator for-hire or an applicator not for-hire?
 You must be certified if: